 Employees with less than one year's service who are off because of sickness or accident shall be continued on the payroll under the heading of leave of absence without pay for a period of seven workdays.
 Further leave of absence periods of seven workdays without pay may be granted upon written request.
 These written requests shall be acknowledged in writing.
-If no written report is received by the Employer within seven workdays from such an employee explaining his/her condition, he/she shall be removed from the payroll.
+If no written report is received by the Employer within seven workdays from such an employee explaining their condition, they shall be removed from the payroll.